 Rachael graduated with Distinction from the Longy School of Music in Cambridge with both a Masters and Graduate Performance Diploma in Vocal Performance.
 While at Longy she was a 2005 Honors Competition winner and a finalist in the 2007 Concerto Competition.
 Ms. Chagat earned her Bachelor’s degree at Capital University in Music Education and a certificate from the Zoltán Kodály Pedagogical Institute of Music in Kecskemét, Hungary.

-Guitar, Bass, & Ukelele
+Guitar, Bass, & Ukulele

 Jack Byrne is a singer/songwriter and multi-instrumentalist from Boston, MA.
 He earned a BA in Music from the University of Massachusetts Amherst, and a Master’s in Music from the Longy School of Music of Bard College, where he studied classical voice.
-The musician began his teaching career in 2009, and offers lessons in ukulele, songwriting, guitar, and banjo.
+Jack began his teaching career in 2009, and offers lessons in ukulele, songwriting, guitar, and banjo.
 He enjoys working with students of all ages and levels of experience, and many of his students have gone on to record and perform their own original music.

 Jack enjoys playing in a variety of genres, such as folk, rock, pop, classical, and jazz.
 He has performed solo at many Boston venues, including The Burren, Gallery 263, The Jungle, The Lilypad, Aeronaut Brewing Company, The Verb Hotel, and he is a host with Somerville Songwriter Sessions at Arts at the Armory.
 He has played with bands such as Gold Hoax, Old Tom & the Lookouts, and Banded Starling, as well as top-40 cover bands, Pop-Up Radio, and The Broken Heels.
 He also sings with the Old North Church choir in the North End of Boston, and released his third solo album, New Beginnings and Resolutions in September 2020.